MoningiSoumyashree/JAVA-Programs/README.md

 19. Program to compute the Least Common Multiple (LCM) of given two numbers.
 20. Program to compute the Greatest Common Divisor (GCD) of given two numbers.
 21. Program to convert the given number from Decimal to Binary and input by the user.
+22. Program to convert the given number from  Binary to Decimal and input by the user.